larsmusters/degiro_scraper/README.md

 # DeGiro Scraper
 Scraper to retrieve daily progression data.
 DeGiro has an export per day function.
 This scraper could be used to collect that data.
+Uses simple Selenium driver

 ### Personal notes